X16Community/x16-docs/X16 Reference - Appendix C - Official Expansion Cards.md

-# Appendix B: Official Expansion Cards
+# Appendix C: Official Expansion Cards

 This is just a stub as a proposal for how to document official expansion cards (namely those made by the core X16 team).